Speech-Language Pathology and Audiology

 Hands-on Learning

 Numerous hands-on learning opportunities are available to students in the speech-language pathology and audiology program.
-Undergraduate students are encouraged to engage in scholarly activities with faculty either through volunteering or as part of the Undergraduate Research and Creative Activities (URCA) program.
+Undergraduate students are encouraged to engage in scholarly activities with faculty either through volunteering or as part of Undergraduate Research and Creative Activities (URCA).

 Facilities